Needham Massachusetts Parks and Recreation Homepage

 Mindful water usage and measures to conserve and protect our water supply are important factors in maintaining potable water sources in Needham.
 The Town must pump water into our two water tanks to provide sufficient pressure and volume to meet the needs of the Town and with warm dry weather in the growing season the high volume of water consumed increases the pressure and stress on our water system.
 Environmental factors such as high temperatures and low precipitation levels require the Town to draw an increased amount of water daily from our water sources.
 While the Town is able to maintain the community’s water needs, voluntary efforts to conserve water remain important and make us all good stewards for water and energy conservation.

-Our average usage in non-irrigation system is 2.570 million gallons per day (mgpd).
-Recently, the Town has exceeded 6 mgpd on multiple days which put a serious strain on our water system.
 Below is weekly totals of the volume of water pumped.
 We are providing this information to help heighten awareness of when Needham is experiencing higher usage (i.e. 6 mgpd) to help alert residents to when it is critical to be especially conscience about outdoor water usage in particular.

 water